rugabunda/Auto-Updaters/Update-KLite_README.md

 ## Disclaimer

 This script interacts with third-party websites and software.
 Website structures can change, potentially breaking the script's ability to fetch information.
 Always use such automation tools responsibly and understand what they are doing.
 The authors of K-Lite Codec Pack are not affiliated with this script.

----

-This README should provide a good overview and usage instructions for your script.